Douglass Junior and Senior High School

-Douglass Junior and Senior High School was the segregation-era high school for African Americans in Cabell County from its founding in 1893 until legal segregation ended in 1954.
-Douglass remained open until 1961, a reflection of both Huntington's reluctance to integrate and the black community's desire to maintain what had become an important institution for them.
+Constructed in 1924, Douglass Junior and Senior High School served the African American community of Huntington during the era of segregation until its closing in 1961 and now serves as the home of a variety of community organizations.
+This school was the second in Huntington to be named after Frederick Douglass and remained open until 1961, a reflection of both Huntington's reluctance to integrate and the black community's desire to maintain what had become an important institution for them.
 As an academic, social, and cultural center for black families in Huntington, the school had a profound and enduring impact on the city’s African American community over its seventy years.
-Notable graduates include Hal Greer, the first African American athlete at Marshall University and star 76ers basketball player, and Carter G. Woodson, a Harvard-trained scholar known as the father of black history.
+Notable graduates include Carter G. Woodson, a Harvard-trained scholar known as the father of black history and NBA All-star Hal Greer, the first African American athlete at Marshall University.
 The building, which currently houses a community medical outreach center, was added to the National Register of Historic Places in 1985.

 Douglass Junior and Senior High School was built in 1924 to replace the old Douglass School at 16th Street (now Hal Greer Boulevard) and 8th Avenue, which had been open since 1891.
 Both schools were named after abolitionist leader Frederick Douglass.
 The new school, located at the corner of Tenth Avenue and Bruce Street, was built in response to evolving educational standards and a rising enrollment of black students.
 It was designed by Frampton and Bowers, an Ohio architectural firm.
 It is a three-story building consisting of red brick and white terra cotta trim, with entrances finished with half columns and enlarged arched windows.
 When the new school opened, the original Douglass School was renamed Barnett Elementary School after one of Huntington’s pioneer African American ministers.